The Loch Katrine Cruises, on the Sir Walter Scott Steamboat, are an institution.

-Sir Walter Scott Loch Katrine Cruise in Video
+Why do the Sir Walter Scott Loch Katrine Cruise?

-Loch Katrine is the heart of the Trossachs National Park.
+Loch Katrine is in the heart of the Trossachs National Park.
 A lake niched in the mountains.
-It is a beautiful and long lake surrounded by greenery.
+It is a beautiful and long loch surrounded by greenery.

 About Loch Katrine